 lack of energy

-swelling in the belly.
+swelling in the abdomen.

-If the results are positive, or if your symptoms make it very likely you have coeliac disease, you will need to have a biopsy.
+If the results are positive, or if your symptoms make it very likely you have celiac disease, you will need to have a biopsy.
 To take a biopsy, doctors pass a thin, bendy tube into your mouth and down to your small intestine, where they will take a small sample of tissue from your gut wall.

 You should not stop eating food that contains gluten until you have had your tests, otherwise they might give a false result.

 If you have celiac disease you will need to follow a strict gluten-free diet for the rest of your life.
 You will be referred to a dietitian for advice and guidance on how to do this.
 You need to swap foods containing gluten for other foods, to make sure that you get all the nutrients you need.

 Following a gluten-free diet means not eating foods that contain:

 wheat (and similar grains including spelt, couscous, semolina, and bulgar wheat)

 Many common foods contain gluten, including bread, cakes, cookies, pizzas, cereals, and beers and ales.
 Many ready meals, soups, sauces, and sausages also contain wheat flour.